HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/authentication/oidc_configuration.md

 ## User sessions

-User sessions are managed by the people service and are based on the OIDC authentication flow.
-When a user logs in, the people service issues a session token that is stored in the user's browser.
+User sessions are managed by the People Service and are based on the OIDC authentication flow.
+When a user logs in, the People Service issues a session token that is stored in the user's browser.
 This token is used to authenticate the user for subsequent requests to the service.
 The session token is valid for a configurable duration, after which the user will be required to log in again.
 Refer to the [Configuration - OIDC configuration](../../deployment/configuration/index.md#oidc-configuration) for more information on session management.

 First, you need to create or extend an existing client configuration within your IdP and realm.
-Most importantly, you need to prepare the appropriate and valid redirection URIs to allow the people service and IdP to properly redirect the users during login and logout.
+Ensure that you have prepared the appropriate and valid redirection URIs  to allow the People Service and IdP to properly redirect the users during login and logout.

 Add the following URIs to the configuration: